-No new evidence or witnesses may be submitted during the live hearing with limited exceptions.
+No new evidence or witnesses may be submit ed during the live hearing with limited exceptions.

-If a party identifies new evidence or witnesses that were not reasonably available prior to the live hearing and could affect the outcome of the matter, the party may request that such evidence or witnesses be considered at the live hearing.

-The Hearing Board Chair will consider this request and consider the following questions:
+If a party identifies new evidence or witnesses that were not reasonably available prior to the live hearing and could affect the outcome of the mat er, the party may request that such evidence or witnesses be considered at the live hearing.
+The Hearing Board Chair will consider this request and determine (1) whether such evidence or witness testimony was actually unavailable by reasonable effort prior to the hearing, and (2) whether such evidence or witness testimony could affect the outcome of the mat er.
+The party offering the new evidence or witness has the burden of proving the affirmative answers to these questions by a preponderance of the evidence.